 Then, place a heavy-weight plate on the meat and let the cima alla Genovese cool completely.

 Let rest for at least 2 hours.
 Serve sliced with a salad or other cold-cut meats.
 Cima alla Genovese keeps for a few days in the refrigerator.

 Recipe Cima Alla Genovese – comments

 Vegetables, typically peas, are missing.
-It was a spring food, the tuna oil was never seen!
-This is not Ligurian, perhaps Sicilian or Sardinian, even if in Liguria, there are olive trees.
+It was spring food, and the tuna oil was never seen!
+It is not Ligurian, perhaps Sicilian or Sardinian, even if in Liguria, there are olive trees.

-For example, if I don’t have peas I put green beans and some cabbage leaves.
-It is fundamental to put sweetbreads in the filling, I do not like them and I replace them with mortadella, cooked ham.
+For example, I put green beans and some cabbage leaves if I don’t have peas.
+It is fundamental to put sweetbreads in the filling, I do not like them, and I replace them with mortadella, cooked ham.